-peers section enables the replication of stick table data between two or more HAProxy Enterprise instances.
+peers section enables the replication of stick table data between two or more HAProxy Enterprise nodes.

 This feature works well for one-way replication of data because when the data replicates to the peer, it overwrites existing data on that peer.
-This makes it ideal for an active-standby cluster where the active instance pushes data to the standby instance.
+This makes it ideal for an active-standby cluster where the active node pushes data to the standby node.

-In an active-active cluster where both instances receive traffic, use the Stick Table Aggregator module to combine the data captured by all nodes in the cluster.
+In an active-active cluster where both nodes receive traffic, use the Stick Table Aggregator module to combine the data captured by all nodes in the cluster.

 Add one or more